Rasa

 Frequently asked

-- They refer to the same practice for different bodies — yoni for the female genitals, lingam for the male.
-Both are therapeutic and boundaried on Rasa.
+They refer to the same practice for different bodies — yoni for the female genitals (vulva), lingam for the male (penis).
+The bodywork, boundary and intent are identical; only the anatomy differs.